-Since all of the approaches to extract watersheds return the result only with pixel resolution, a subpixel accurate watershed and watercourse extraction algorithm is desirable.
+Since all of the approaches to extract watersheds return the result only with pixel resolution, a subpixel accurate algorithm to extract watersheds and watercourses as well as their hills and valleys is desirable.
 This means that either the definition of Maxwell, Jordan, and Cayley, or the definition of Rothe must be used.
 Since the latter definition can be implemented only with great difficulties, if it can be implemented at all, only the first definition seems to be viable.

-2 Theory
+2 THEORY